eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 The many other charts include those allowing you to plan **financial independence**.
 The chart below shows that if I invest 30% of my income in this portfolio, I could retire in 18-28 years (aged 43-53).
-This assumes my monthly income now will be enough for me then when adjusted for (French) inflation, but this likely won't be enough for any dependent children.
+This assumes my current monthly expenses (the remaining 70%) will be enough for me then when adjusted for (French) inflation, but this won't be enough if I will have more financial responsibilities like children.
 More details [here](https://portfoliocharts.com/portfolio/financial-independence/)
 and [here](https://portfoliocharts.com/portfolio/withdrawal-rates/)
 on how the calculation is done.